-Adr Admission Method Applicable Scenarios Student's home address is within the boundary for the school of enrollment and the student will enroll in grades K-12.
+Admission Method Applicable Scenarios Student's home address is within the boundary for the school of enrollment and the student will enroll in grades K-12.
 All PK3 or PK4 students must submit a My School DC lottery application.
-1. By Right 2.
-Student completed the terminal grade in a school and will enroll in the designated geographic or programmatic feeder school entry grade.
+1. By Right Student completed the terminal grade in a school and will enroll in the designated geographic or programmatic feeder school entry grade.
 Geographic feeder pattern rights do not extend to students who enroll as in-boundary students and then move out of the boundary or to students who have withdrawn from an out-of-boundary feeder pattern at any point.
 3. Student is re-enrolling for the next grade in their current school.
 1. All new Preschool (PK3) and Prekindergarten (PK4) students.
-2. 2.
-By My School DC 2.
+2. By My School DC 2.
 All new students enrolling in K-12 DCPS schools outside a student's boundary or feeder pattern.
 Lottery 3.
-All new students entering DCPS citywide schools (PK3-12). - 4.
+All new students entering DCPS citywide schools (PK3-12).
 All new students entering DCPS selective high schools and programs (9-12).
-3. By Formal 1.
-Division of Specialized Instruction: Student is placed in a self- Placement contained program, e.g. BES, CES, ILS, SLS.
-1 (Placement for 2.
-Early Stages: Students with disabilities ages two years e Early Stages: Students with disabilities ages two years eight months to students in the five years ten months old placed into a reserved PK3, PK4, or following Kindergarten seat by Early Stages.